Skip to main content

 The book is written from the perspective of the notoriously commercialised American medical system and is around 20 years old, so doubtless some of the details are different outside of the US and have changed since publication.

-Taking this into account, and even with a healthy scepticism about the ability of businesses to prioritises anything other than the business, it is still chilling to hear about the extent to which pharmaceutical companies, insurers, lawyers, and the healthcare providers pressure and constrain doctors: marketing materials, financial and other inducements, significantly higher compensation rates for surgery over other interventions, the threat of litigation, actual litigation, paperwork, business "efficiencies," and service "quality" metrics.
+Taking this into account, and even with a healthy scepticism about the ability of businesses to prioritise anything other than the business, it is still chilling to hear about the extent to which pharmaceutical companies, insurers, lawyers, and the healthcare providers pressure and constrain doctors: marketing materials, financial and other inducements, significantly higher compensation rates for surgery over other interventions, the threat of litigation, actual litigation, paperwork, business "efficiencies," and service "quality" metrics.

 Sadly, most practitioners can do little about this list.
 The Hippocratic Oath must be turning in its grave.